motet-a/chaos/README.md

 ChaOS is a fun project that i'm doing to entertain myself during 2017's summer vacations.

 It's a unix-like featureless kernel, that only supports x86 (Intel 32 bits).
-My goal is to have a basic shell that can handle simple commands like `ls`, `cat` and `echo`.
+My goal is to end-up having a basic shell that can handle simple userland commands like `ls`, `cat` and `echo`.

 # Build Dependencies
 * `nasm`